 Haunted by what I had seen I wondered how people could ever be free from the affliction of poverty if they were denied opportunity.
 Unable to forget and desperate to make sense of it, for over ten years I studied the writings of Amartya Sen, C. K. Prahalad, and other distinguished economists.
-I learned a great deal about what was being done to reduce global poverty but I had questions that I needed to find answers to.
+I learned a great deal about what was being done to reduce global poverty but I couldn’t find answers to my questions.
 Why can an economy not be socially just and environmentally stable?
 Why was economics not seen as part and parcel of the social environment it was embedded in?
 What, if anything, stood in the way of finding a fresh, untried approach?
 What solution had not yet occurred to economists?
 What more could be done?
 What wasn’t being taught at business schools?
 What were the gulfs that had not been bridged?
 How could economics be humanised?

 I didn’t, I couldn’t let go.
 In 2007, whilst meditating, I was blessed with a glorious insight: “Business leaders work to make the rich richer, but what if they worked to make the poor rich?"